Can you fully recover from stroke?

-They aren’t your usual stroke recovery tips, and you probably haven’t heard of them before, but that’s exactly why they work.
+They aren’t your usual stroke recovery tips, but that’s exactly why they work.

 Yes, You Can Fully Recover from Stroke